Speaker of the Legislative Assembly of Ontario: Election

 As with other Speakers that are modeled on the Westminster system, the Speaker of the Legislative Assembly is elected using a secret ballot.
 Since 1990, the position has been elected by MPPs in this manner.
 Previously, the Speaker had been appointed directly by the Premier of Ontario after consultation with the Leader of the Opposition and the leader of the third-largest party, and then ratified by the legislature.
-David Warner was the first Speaker to be elected by his or her peers.
+David Warner was the first Speaker to be elected by their peers.
 This change reflects a similar reform undertaken by the federal House of Commons in 1986.

 The Speaker is usually a member of the governing party.
 The only exceptions have been Jack Stokes, Nelson Parliament and Hugh Edighoffer.

-The Speaker is required to perform his or her office impartially, but does not resign from his or her party membership upon taking office.
+The Speaker is required to perform their office impartially, but does not resign from their party membership upon taking office.
 This is identical to the system in place in the federal House of Commons, but stands in contrast to the Speaker of the House of Commons of the United Kingdom.
 The only Speaker of the Legislative Assembly to have resigned his party affiliation upon election was Nelson Parliament, who was elected in 1920.